• Skip to primary navigation

 Ingredients to make Kakdi Koshimbir (indian cucumber salad)

-• Cucumber: You can use any variety of cucumbers like Indian, English but Persian cucumbers work best for this recipe, in my opinion.
+• Cucumber: You can use any variety of cucumbers, like Indian or English, but Persian cucumbers work best for this recipe, in my opinion.

-• Green chili: You can use any chilli/ pepper of your choice.
-I used Indian green chili or birds eye chili for this recipe.
+• Green chili: You can use any chili/ pepper of your choice.
+I used Indian green chili or bird eye chili for this recipe.

 • Cilantro: I used finely chopped fresh cilantro.
 This adds an intense flavor to the salad.